open-modex/models/.github/ISSUE_TEMPLATE/Issue_template.md

 **Please also add the label to the issue!
 You can add labels in the widget to the right.**

-## Issue description
-A clear and concise description of what you want to happen.

 ## Select the model this issue concerns :
 - [ ] Balmorel